PROGRAM (DROPPING, ADDING, WITHDRAWING)

 A student who withdraws officially from all courses in a term may register for the following term.
 If the student is unable to attend the College during the term following the withdrawal, he or she should discuss a leave of absence from an adviser in the College Advising Center.
 For more information, see “attendance,” below.

-Matriculated students in the College may audit (i.e., attend lectures without intending to receive credit) any course in the College with the consent of, and under the conditions established by, the instructor and the department.
+Matriculated students in the College or in any division of the University (undergraduate or graduate) may audit (i.e., attend lectures without intending to receive credit) any course in the College with the consent of, and under the conditions established by, the instructor and the department.
 Auditors may not preempt space required for registered students.
 Courses cannot be audited as a means of satisfying requirements for an incomplete grade or as a means of changing a previous grade.

 A student cannot register as an auditor, and audited courses will not appear on the student’s official transcript.
-Special (nondegree) students may not audit courses.
+Special (visiting, nondegree) students may not audit courses.

 Although the administration of the College does not supervise attendance of classes, it supports the standards imposed by instructors.